-SOC 324 SOCIOLOGICAL THEORIES
+SOC 324 SOCIOLOGICAL THEORIES (WE)*

-Survey and critical analysis of the most influential classical and contemporary sociological theories.
+This course is a survey and critical analysis of the most influential classical and contemporary sociological theories.
 Class readings include the work of Durkheim, Marx, Weber, Freud, and Simmel, as well as that of key figures within the theoretical perspectives of Symbolic Interactionism, Feminism, Critical Theory, and Postmodernism (3 credits).

 SOC 327 POWER AND CONFLICT